 Statistics relating the occurrence of each taxon to environmental variables are shown in electronic Appendix 1, and a classification-ordered, twoway table is shown in electronic Appendix 2.
 Examination of the PATN output revealed six major species groups based on bio-climatic and soil-geological characters.
 At this six-group level there was sufficient representation of taxa to identify a species group confidently, but with enough differentiation from other groups to allow meaningful comparisons.
 Figure 3 shows the six major species groups we discuss below, and Appendix 2 shows the table in detail including the taxon and quadrat labels; the members of each species group are also presented in Table 4.
-We refer to fusion points in the dendrogram as 'divisions', for clarity, as we discuss the species classification dendrogram from few to many species groups.
+We refer to fusion points in the dendrogram as 'divisions', for clarity, as we discuss the species groups.